 CIBC AC Conversion vs Wealthsimple Cash Card

-The Wealthsimple Cash Card does not charge a fee when you spend abroad…you only pay the currency conversion and fees charged by Visa.
+The Wealthsimple Cash Card does not charge a fee when you spend abroad, but you pay the currency conversion and fees charged by Mastercard.

 Wrapping Up